pratapram/unicornML/1_VocFramework/README.md

     This template uses a custom resource to copy the static website assets from a central S3 bucket into your own dedicated bucket.
 In order for the custom resource to write to the new bucket in your account, it must create an IAM role it can assume with those permissions.

-1. Wait for the `wildrydes-webapp-1` stack to reach a status of `CREATE_COMPLETE`.
+1. Wait for the `nlp-workshop-voc-webapp` stack to reach a status of `CREATE_COMPLETE`.

-1. With the `wildrydes-webapp-1` stack selected, click on the **Outputs** tab and click on the WebsiteURL link.
+1. With the `nlp-workshop-voc-webapp` stack selected, click on the **Outputs** tab and click on the WebsiteURL link.

-1. Verify the Wild Rydes home page is loading properly and move on to the next module, [User Management](../2_UserManagement).
+1. Verify the VOC application home page is loading properly and move on to the next module, [Sentiment Analysis](../2_SentimentAnalysis).

 </p></details>